 Cleaning & Care:

 - A down pillow can be washed in the washing machine with mild detergent and put in the dryer.
+NO bleach!
 Pull it out of the dryer many, many times to pull apart wet clumps of down and then put back in.
 Dry for a long time to make sure all the down is very, very dry.

 If you have allergies to feathers, buy a down pillow.
 It is very rare to be allergic to down.
 Most often, the allergy is to the quill of the feather (quill mites).
 Down has very few quills.
 If down and feather are properly cleaned and sanitized, both can be considered hypoallergenic.
 Buy only top-quality down and feather, and make sure they are properly sanitized.